Halifax beat Barrow to set up Bulls tie

 Elsewhere on Saturday, Keighley beat North Wales and London Broncos knocked out Doncaster to end other League One hopes.

-Fifth round draw
+Fifth-round draw

 Halifax Panthers v Bradford Bulls